Bara/Discord.RSS/README.md

 # Discord.RSS
 This is a fork of the nice [Discord.RSS](https://github.com/synzen/Discord.RSS) bot.
 It's slightly modified for hosting on [Glitch](https://glitch.com)

+Also, the development branch was merged into the master to simplify the import of the latest version into Glitch.
 > Driven by the lack of comprehensive RSS bots available, I have decided to try my hand at creating one of my own.
 Designed with as much customization as possible for both users and bot hosters, while also (or should be) easy to understand.

 > *synzen* ©